Air Force Units

 Commander: 1951, Col. Kermit K. Black

-Relocated: Kirtland AFB, New Mexico
+Relocated: Kirkland AFB, New Mexico

 Inactivated: 6 February 1952